GantMan/fun-machine-learing/README.md

 </p>

 # Fun Machine Learning
-The most interesting and fun machine learning code/links!
-If you want exciting ML, you're in the right spot.
+The most interesting and exciting machine learning experiences!
+If you want ML to be fun, you're in the right spot.
 Please contribute and share.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->